Search

 ZAM is prone to splashing, hole formation, and cracking.
 ZAM performs better if you weld it into joints, provided the structure has adequate strength and is under proper conditions.

 Experts recommend conducting tests when welding ZAM steel to achieve greater strength and maximum welding parameters.
-The weld quality depends on the type of welding machine and shape of the joints.
+The weld quality depends on the type of welding machine and the shape of the joints.

 Applications

 ZAM is a versatile steel brand that is useful in various applications.
-ZAM is popular choice in the building and construction sector.
+ZAM is a popular choice in the building and construction sector.
 It is used for making refrigerant ducts, ceiling crosspieces, indoor baseball fields, sound barrier louvers, heavy-duty shutters, and house frames.

-ZAM Steel 3
+ZAM(Zinc-Aluminum-Magnesium) Coated Steel 3

 In road and civil engineering, its uses include bridge reinforcing plate, soundproof wall (ZPG treatment), wind barrier panel, sound barrier, sound barrier member, snow fence, guardrail, bridge railing, pipe for joining bolts of concrete block, rock bolt, windbreak screen, drain reinforcement pipe, handrail in tunnel, steel pipe pile, and fireproof protection for optical fiber.

-ZAM Steel 4
+ZAM(Zinc-Aluminum-Magnesium) Coated Steel 4

-ZAM is ideal for making automobile parts such as wiper linkage, filter case, radiator fan motor cover, starter motor yoke, hood lock, horn, pulley, splash guard, window regulator motor yoke, tank heat protector, constant velocity joint cover, and lower sash.
+ZAM is ideal for making automobile parts such as wiper linkage, filter cases, radiator fan motor cover, starter motor yoke, hood lock, horn, pulley, splash guard, window regulator motor yoke, tank heat protector, constant velocity joint cover, and lower sash.

 ZAM steel is also used in making electric power and electric equipment, farming structures, railroads, housing, and construction.